|||On 17 September 2015 the OECD Council adopted the Recommendation on Digital Security Risk Management, which replaces

 What are the Security Guidelines?

 The “Security Guidelines” is a Recommendation of the OECD Council.
 It is a non-binding instrument of the Organisation which represents the political will of Member countries.
 OECD Recommendations have a great moral force as there is an expectation that Member countries will do their utmost to fully implement them.
 The database of OECD instruments includes all other Recommendations adopted by the organisation in various areas.

 Since 1992, the OECD has been developing policy analysis and recommendations to address security as a fundamental requirement for ICTs to contribute to economic and social development.
 The adoption of the 2002 Security Guidelines, which superseded Guidelines adopted in 1992, helped policy makers approach security in an open and interconnected technical environment.
 A separate paper explains the Role of the 2002 Security Guidelines: Towards Cybersecurity for an Open and Interconnected Economy.

 Although OECD Recommendations are aimed at governments, the high level principles of the 2002 Security Guidelines can be used both by governments to develop policy frameworks and by public and private organisations as a first building block to develop their security policy.

-The Security Guidelines served as a widely recognised international policy standard.
+The Security Guidelines are a widely recognised international policy standard.
 The United Nations General Assembly adopted a resolution based on their principles in 2003 (UN A/RES/57/239).
 The Guidelines were also reflected in various regional organisations such as the European Council Resolution on a European Approach towards a culture of network and information security and the Asia-Pacific “Strategy to Ensure Trusted, Secure and Sustainable Online Environment” (APEC, 2005).
 More information can be found in this document.
 Finally, the Guidelines' principles are annexed to ISO 27001 Information Security Management System standard which "provides a robust model for implementing the principles in those Guidelines".